Wandalen/wTools/module/core/unilang/spec.md

 #### 4.1.
 Command & Registry Management
 *   **FR-REG-1 (Static Registration):** The framework **must** provide a mechanism, via a `build.rs` script, to register commands at compile-time from a manifest file (e.g., `unilang.commands.yaml`).
 *   **FR-REG-2 (Dynamic Registration):** The framework **must** expose a public API (`CommandRegistry::command_add_runtime`) for registering new commands and their routines at runtime.
+    - **Performance Guidance:** Runtime registration has 10-50x slower performance than compile-time registration (FR-REG-1).
+Production CLIs **should** prefer compile-time registration.
+    - **Appropriate Use Cases:** REPL applications, plugin systems, and prototyping workflows **should** use runtime registration for necessary flexibility.
+    - **Design Decision:** This API is not deprecated and will not be removed.
+The performance trade-off is intentional to support interactive and plugin-based use cases.
 *   **FR-REG-3 (Declarative Loading):** The framework **must** provide functions (`load_from_yaml_str`, `load_from_json_str`) to load `CommandDefinition`s from structured text at runtime.
 *   **FR-REG-4 (Namespace Support):** The framework **must** support hierarchical command organization through dot-separated namespaces (e.g., `.math.add`).
 *   **FR-REG-5 (Alias Resolution):** The framework **must** support command aliases.
 When an alias is invoked, the framework **must** execute the corresponding canonical command.